joelparkerhenderson/system-quality-attributes/doc/acidity/index.md

 <span data-chatgpt-prompt="ACIDity (atomicity, consistency, isolation, durability) + template">

-### ACIDity as a System Quality Attribute, Non-Functional Requirement, and Cross-Functional Constraint

 **ACIDity** in the context of systems describes "ACID properties" (Atomicity, Consistency, Isolation, Durability) commonly used in database systems.

 ### System Quality Attribute